glebtsereteli/GMRoomLoader/docs/index.md

   - title: ⚙️ Full Control
     details: From merging or creating new layers to tracking and removing loaded elements, you have full control of the loading process.
   - title: 🖼️ Thumbnails
-    details: Capture room screenshots without ever visiting them on game start!
-Could be used for level selection, marketing, design feedback, or notes.
+    details: Capture room screenshots without ever visiting rooms on game start.
+Could be used for level selection, marketing, design feedback or notes.

 ---